tinysearch/tinysearch/README.md

 * [OutOfCheeseError](https://out-of-cheese-error.netlify.app/)
 * Are you using tinysearch, too?
 Add your site here!

+Under the hood it uses a [Xor Filter](https://arxiv.org/abs/1912.08258) -- a datastructure for fast approximation of set membership that is smaller than bloom and cuckoo filters.
+Each blog post gets converted into a filter that will then be serialized to a binary blob using [bincode](https://github.com/bincode-org/bincode).
+Please not that the underlying technologies are subject to change.

 ## Limitations

 - Only searches for entire words.
-There are no search suggestions (yet).
+As a consequence there are no search suggestions (yet).
+This is a necessary tradeoff for reducing memory usage.
+A trie datastructure was about 10x bigger than the xor filters.
+New research on compact datastructures for prefix searches might lift this limitation in the future.
 - Since we bundle all search indices for all articles into one static binary, we recommend to only use it for small- to medium-size websites.
-Expect around 4kB (non-compressed) per article.
+Expect around 4 kB uncompressed per article (~2 kb compressed).

 ## Installation